Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Theoretical Framework

 To facilitate the subsequent discussion, we introduce the irreducible $k$-body density matrices $\lambda^{(k)}$.
 At the one-body level, this is simply the standard density matrix

 It is also useful to define the complementary matrix

 Up to a sign factor $(-1)$ that unifies the sign conventions for one-body contractions introduced later, $\xi^{(1)}$ generalizes the hole density matrix for a correlated state.
-In the natural orbital basis, i.e., the eigenbasis of $\lambda^{(1)}$, both matrices are diagonal:
+In this work, we are working in the natural orbital basis, in which both $\lambda^{(1)}$ and $\xi$ matrices are diagonal,